cmkumar87/lib4moocdata/README.md

 <b>For Windows users </b> <br>
 Install Strawberyy Perl from here http://strawberryperl.com/lib4moocdata or Active Perl from here http://www.activestate.com/activeperl

-<b> For Linux, Mac usesrs </b> <br>
+<b> For Linux, Mac users </b> <br>
 Linux and Mac users should have perl already installed as part of your OS.
-You can check with by typing perl -v in your terminal.
+You can check this with the command `perl -v` in your terminal.

 <h4>Dependant Perl Modules (Packages) to install</h4>
 CPAN has tools to easy install perl modules.
 Please see this step-by-step tutorial http://www.cpan.org/modules/INSTALL.html <br>